 Bali has been a popular and treasured backpacking destination for a loooong time – and it’s easy to see why.
-Bali offers off-the-beaten-track adventure and exploration at every turn.
-Lush with jungles, gorgeous beaches, waterfalls, volcanoes, hot springs, city life and endless temples, Bali does not leave any traveler wanting, and caters to pretty much any taste of need conceivable.
+It offers lush jungles, gorgeous beaches, waterfalls, volcanoes, hot springs, and endless temples.
+Bali does not leave any traveler wanting, and caters to pretty much any taste of need conceivable.

-You certainly won’t have a shortage of things to do or see, so you surely want to be prepared for any environment and condition without breaking your back doing it (literally).
+You certainly won’t have a shortage of things to see or do, so you will want to be prepared for any environment and condition, without breaking your back doing it (literally).
 Traveling light is key – which means you need to pack smart.

 Once you’ve checked off and covered all your must-haves for Bali, you can focus your attention on the important stuff – having an epic time!